370: No Such Thing As George Clooney In A Blackcurrant Suit

 But nappies are really wasteful.

-And they're like, you know what, let me get me on the toilet.
+And they're like, you know what, let me get me on a toilet.
 This is disgusting.

 But now we use kind of these nappies that are really comfortable.
 So I understand they're comfortable.

-is this where they text you, James?
-Well, they tell you, yes.
+Is this where they text you, James?
+Well, they tell you, yeah.
 They tell you.

-And then they text the parents saying, I have chat myself.
-And then they text.
+They text the parents saying, I have chat myself.

 If I'm so far from my baby that I need to be texted, that means someone else's job.
 What are you texting me?